FrankLeymann/IAAS-Curriculum/doc/iaas-curriculum.md

 The concept of *subprocesses* and corresponding *coordination* technology is introduced. *Human Tasks* and *human oriented processes* as well as corresponding middleware is discussed in detail.
 Advanced modeling paradigms like *pi-calculus* as well as *workflow patterns* are presented.
 Requirements and problems of *adaptive workflows* are discussed, and an overview on *case handling* including *CMMN* is given.
 The role of business process technology in *outsourcing* and especially *choreographies* are introducewd. *Process compliance* is covered, and the role of *process mining* including its algorithmic aspects is revealed.

+### <a name="Cloud"></a> Cloud Computing

+A description of *Cloud Service- and Deployment Models* begins the lecture.
+Next, *virtualization* as well as *containerization* is presented.
+The realization of *scalability* as well as *elasticity* in cloud environments is revealed. *Architectural aspects* of cloud applications, i.e. *cloud native* and *cloud immigrant* is discussed. *Provisioning* paradigms and technology is presented in detail.
+Several cloud offerings, like *Amazon Web Services* or *Cloud Foundry* are sketched.
+The *cloud computing pattern language* is presented, the individual patterns of which are intervowen with the presentation of the concepts and technologies of the lecture.